-The United Educational, Scientific and Cultural Organization (1995) conceptualises tolerance as recognising and respecting members of a social or ethnic group or class, (with) different beliefs and practices.
-It is a key formula in developing a civilised co-existence among communities of different faith, beliefs, and viewpoints.
-This consolidates the idea that every individual or community has the same rights; the right to have different opinions, desires, and behaviours (Agius and Ambrosewicz 2003).
+The United Nations Educational, Scientific and Cultural Organization (1995) conceptualises tolerance as respecting, accepting and appreciating the diversity of cultures with harmony.
+It is a key formula in developing a civilised co-existence among communities of different faiths, beliefs and viewpoints.
+This consolidates the idea that every individual or community has the same rights; the right to have different opinions, desires and behaviours (Agius and Ambrosewicz 2003).
 Tolerance concedes to others the freedom to practise their religious beliefs without hindrance through legal recognition and the absence of objection rather than authentic approval of another's religious beliefs (Benson 2016).
-The absence of religious tolerance in an interpersonal relationship in a multi-religious society might result in religious discord and social instability.
+The absence of religious tolerance in an interpersonal relationship in a multireligious society might result in religious discord and social instability.
 In many religious communities, there are some degrees of contestation about different beliefs and practices (White 2003).